Dementia treatments 2025 | Medications and therapies

 • Can be combined with a cholinesterase inhibitor for added benefit

 Common side effects: Headaches, dizziness, raised blood pressure and constipation.
-However these tend to be temporary.
+Bear in mind that these do tend to be temporary.

 A study in 2024 found the combined use of Donepezil and Memantine significantly increased the probability of a person living for five years.
 This was compared to if the person took no medication or took just Donepezil or just Memantine.

-Some patients also benefit from galantamine + memantine to reduce anxiety and improve thinking ability and behaviour.
+Some patients also benefit from galantamine + memantine to reduce anxiety.
+This drug combination can also improve thinking ability and behaviour.

 Men and women can experience medicine combinations differently.
 So this needs to be taken into consideration.